davidmytton/home/content/blog/2023-04-17-overestimating-ai-water-footprint/index.md

 Perhaps a revised version could compare the estimates from the commercial cooling specs alongside the industry average and reported values from Facebook.
 That would be an interesting illustration.
+The methodology also needs clarification - different numbers are cited at different points, the ranges are wide, and the graphs in the appendix aren't helpful in understanding the actual values used in the calculations.

 Researchers must exercise caution when selecting model inputs, avoiding the temptation to adopt the highest possible value.
 They should show the range.